creideiki/fimfic2pdf/README.md

 ```latex
    \fancyuline{This is a long line} \fancyuline{that should be broken.}
 ```
-Then re-run the program (without specifying `-t/--retransform`) to re-render the changed LaTeX code.

 To avoid this problem with the default underlines, alternative styles may be used instead of underlining.
 Use the `-u/--underline` option to specify which style to use: